 Researchers can now link diseases to specific genes.
 It’s possible by sequencing the human genome.
 Consequently, molecular pathways are easily mapped.
 When a gene changes or mutates, then manifests as a disease in the body, it’s easier to identify.

 Previously, any kind of manifestation was considered a single disease.
 With personalized medicine systems in place, diagnostic tools have been developed to separately identify a subtype of the disease and the chemical agents that cause illness.
 Diseases such as cancer can now be better-managed in their early stages.

 Technical medical advances are of importance to both patients and doctors.
-One such advancement is microsampling that greatly improves the patient’s experience.
-It entails collecting a small amount of your blood from a finger-prick.
-Once the sample is extracted, it can facilitate diagnosis of different health complications.
-As a result, patients do not have to lose a lot of blood in the process and are more cooperative with this process.
+One such advancement is remote microsampling that greatly improves the research participant's or patient’s experience.
+It entails self-collecting a small sample of biofluid.
+Once the sample is collected, it can be analyzed to help scientists understand the underlying mechanisms of different health conditions or complications.

 Innovation in healthcare is driving new strides in personalized medicine.
 Forward-thinking, future-creating healthcare organizations are using convenient, decentralized studies to make personalized medicine a reality.